“I will be the foundation.”

 Where the build shines

-- ◆Action economy multiplication — every buff generates extra attacks for the party
+- ◆Action multiplication: every buff + every Silvery Barbs generates extra attacks for the party

-- ◆Armored concentration — Resilient CON + high CON = nearly guaranteed saves
+- ◆Armored concentration: Resilient CON + high CON + Dodge = nearly guaranteed saves

 Where the build struggles

-The Order Cleric 1 / Divine Soul Sorcerer is considered by the optimization community (RPGBot, TabletopBuilds, Treantmonk, r/3d6) as one of the most efficient support builds in 5e.
+In the optimization community (RPGBot, TabletopBuilds, Treantmonk, r/3d6), the Order Cleric 1 / Divine Soul Sorcerer is consistently rated as one of the most efficient support builds in 5e.
 Divine Soul Sorcerer alone is rated S-tier among Sorcerer subclasses, and the Order Cleric dip is widely recognized as one of the best 1-level multiclass options in the game.

 Compared to other popular support builds: Twilight Cleric and Peace Cleric are frequently cited as stronger in raw terms (Twilight's temporary HP aura and Peace's Emboldening Bond are considered “broken”).
 However, Order/DSS has a unique advantage: it multiplies the entire party's action economy rather than just adding a bonus.
 When your Fighter and Paladin gain extra reaction attacks every turn you buff, the indirect DPR contribution can surpass a blaster caster's output.